Cat5TV/pinecraft/README.md

 License
 =======

 This project (Pinecraft, the install script) is free, open source software.
-However, Minecraft itself is not (hence why we are distributing an installer, not a pre-compiled distro).
+However, Minecraft itself is not (hence why we are distributing an installer, not a pre-compiled server).
 In order to use your Minecraft server, you must first accept the Minecraft EULA found here: https://account.mojang.com/documents/minecraft_eula

 Of course, other projects utilized for Pinecraft carry other licenses (such as Java, Spigot, etc.).
 Ours is just an installer / configuration tool and we are not distributing any software.